SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 The note tool allows you to organize your work on RC, comment on sections, and communicate with co-authors.
-Drag the note icon from the tool-pallett onto the weave.
+Drag the note icon from the tool-palette onto the weave.
 You can write directly into the note without opening a new edit-window.
 Each note has a time-stamp which is generated when the note is placed on the weave.